HPE’s CEO lays out his technology vision

 Knorr: So it sounds like much of your investment is going into that integration.

 Neri: The other part is how we provide the ability to provision the right cloud computing at the edge for the right use cases.
 Think about, for example, a manufacturing floor.
-We can converge the OT and IT worlds through a converged infrastructure aspect that digitizes the analog process into a digital process.
-We bring the cloud compute in there, which is fully virtualized and containerized, we integrate Wi-Fi connectivity or LAN connectivity, and we eliminate all these analog processes that are multi-failure touchpoints because you have multiple things that have to come together.
+We can converge the OT and IT worlds through a converged infrastructure aspect that digitises the analog process into a digital process.
+We bring the cloud compute in there, which is fully virtualised and containerised, we integrate Wi-Fi connectivity or LAN connectivity, and we eliminate all these analog processes that are multi-failure touch-points because you have multiple things that have to come together.

 That’s a great example of a cloud at the edge.
-And maybe that small cloud is connected to a big cloud which could be in the large data center, which the customer owns – or it can be one of the largest public cloud providers.
+And maybe that small cloud is connected to a big cloud which could be in the large data centre, which the customer owns – or it can be one of the largest public cloud providers.

-Knorr: It’s difficult to talk about the software-defined data center and private cloud without talking about VMware.
+Knorr: It’s difficult to talk about the software-defined data centre and private cloud without talking about VMware.
 Where do your software-defined solutions leave off and where does VMware begin?

 Neri: Where we stop is everything below the hypervisor, including the software-defined storage and things like SimpliVity.
 That has been the advantage we’ve had with HPE OneView, so we can provision and manage the infrastructure-life-cycle and software-defined aspects at the infrastructure level.
 And let’s not forget security, because we’ve integrated silicon root of trust into our systems, which is a good advantage for us in the government space.